Some fast algorithms for curves in surfaces: The algorithm of Agol-Hass-Thurston

 \begin{theorem}[{\sc Basic AHT}] There is an algorithm that takes, as its input, non-negative integers $N$ and $r$ and a collection of pairings as above, and provides as its output the number of orbits.
 The running time is bounded above by a polynomial function of $r$ and $\log N$. \end{theorem}

 As an immediate consequence of this and Lemma \ref{Lem:NumberOfPairingsCurve}, we obtain the following, which is a minor extension of a result of Agol, Hass and Thurston \cite[Corollary 13]{AHT} from normal 1-manifolds to standard 1-manifolds.
+The crucial observation is that a standard 1-manifold comes equipped with a pairing system, and orbits of this system correspond to components of the 1-manifold.

 \begin{theorem}[{\sc Number of components of standard 1-manifold}] There is an algorithm that takes, as its input, a triangulation $\calT$ or handle structure $\calH$ for a compact surface $S$ and a standard 1-manifold $C$, and provides as its output the number of components of $C$.
 The running time is bounded above by a polynomial function of $\mathrm{simp}(C)$, $\log (w(C) + |\partial C|)$ and $|\calT|$ or $||\calH||$. \end{theorem}